Section 4.01 Campus Solicitation

 The University does not distribute lists of student names to sales representatives or solicitors.

-There will be no door-to-door solicitation by sales representatives, fund-raisers or other persons engaged in similar activities in any of the residence halls or campus buildings.
+There will be no door-to-door solicitation by sales representatives, fundraisers or other persons engaged in similar activities in any of the residence halls or campus buildings.
 Persons invited to conduct business with a student in his/her private room may come on campus to meet only with the student who requested the appointment.
 Students are encouraged to meet individuals in Perry Memorial Campus Center and not in residence halls.

 Solicitation will generally be limited to Perry Memorial Campus Center, but on occasion may be permitted in the common areas of the traditional residence halls if approved by the Director of Residential Life and Education.
-All solicitation materials must have the Student Experience Office stamp of approval displayed.
+All solicitation materials must have the Student Affairs Office stamp of approval displayed.

 Advertising and Posting Policies

-Who can post fliers and posters?
+Who can post flyers and posters?

-What should be included on my flier/poster?
+What should be included on my flyer/poster?

 - Event title

 - Name of the sponsoring organization

 - Contact Information for someone within the group or responsible party